section-engineering-education/engineering-education/content/articles/detecting-malicious-url-using-machine-learning/index.md

 From the image above, the dataset has two columns.
 The first column is `url` which represents the actual ULR links.
 The second column is `label` which contains both `bad` and `good` URLs.

-From here we now need to clean our dataset to make it ready for use by our model during training.
+From here, we now need to clean our dataset to make it ready to be used by our model during training.

 ### Dataset cleaning
 Dataset cleaning involves removing noise from our dataset.
 Noise is unnecessary characters in the text data, punctuations, and repetitive words.

 Removing noise from our dataset will enable the model to focus only on the most important information in the dataset.
-This will increase the model performance. the model will be able to make accurate predictions.
+This will increase the model performance.
+The model will be able to make accurate predictions.

 In this tutorial, we will first split the texts, then remove repetitions in the dataset.
 Finally, we will remove the `com` from each URL.